yiisoft/yii2/docs/guide/tutorial-core-validators.md

     // equivalent of
     ['a1', 'exist', 'targetAttribute' => ['a2' => 'a2']],

-    // a1 and a2 need to exist together, and they both will receive error message
+    // a1 and a2 need to exist together, and the first attribute without errors will receive error message
     // i.e. a1 = 3, a2 = 4, valid if there is value 3 in column "a1" and value 4 in column "a2"
     [['a1', 'a2'], 'exist', 'targetAttribute' => ['a1', 'a2']],
     // equivalent of